Civil and Commercial Justice

 The Commission work programme for 2017 announced an initiative on company law to facilitate the use of digital technologies throughout a company’s lifecycle and cross-border mergers and divisions.
 This consultation seeks views on the scope and content of such an initiative.

 The results of previous consultations have shown support among stakeholders for promoting the use of digital tools in company law and for addressing the issue of cross-border operations of companies.
-The 2015 Conference on Company Law in the Digital Age confirmed this.
 All the main groups of stakeholders have, in particular, made strong calls for EU action on cross-border conversions, including in the 2009 and 2012 European Parliament Resolutions.
 Conflict-of-law rules already exist in civil and commercial law for contract, tort and delict, and insolvency, but an important gap remains for the law applicable to companies.
 The European Council has also identified this gap.
 Already in the Stockholm programme of 2009 it identified company law as an area where the process of harmonising conflict-of-law rules at EU level should continue.

 Objective of the consultation